 Point 7: Stay virgins, get out of debt and don’t get tattoos

 We talked about the modesty bit in point 1 and get out of debt in point 2.
 The line about tattoos is randomly brought in.
 It made the header catchier but at the cost of divisiveness.
-I wonder if the author really has a strong stance against tattoos, if that bit was supposed to be lighthearted or if she just wanted to be provocative to gain attention.
+At first I wasn’t sure how serious the author was about no tattoos but I did see she made a follow up blog post expressing biblical concern regarding them.
+I don’t quite agree with her belief that tattoos are unbiblical but I do believe she has some points to be considered.

-In her defense, it does make sense to consider that one day a future spouse will be affected by any decisions you make with your body, especially permanent ones like tattoos.
+Furthermore in Lori Alexander’s defense, it does make sense to consider that one day a future spouse will be affected by any decisions you make with your body, especially permanent ones like tattoos.
 One day you will be one with another in marriage.
+With that said, I get how people who were already put off by the rest of the post could get sent over the edge with the no tattoos remark, given that tattoos are so common.

 Could this post been written with better explanation and more grace?
 Yes.